colens3/k8s-secrets/README.md

 - Update secret with `kubectl apply -f secret.yaml`
 - Update all pod annotations with `kubectl annotate --overwrite pods --all datetime="$(date)"`
     - This will add datetime annotation with current datetime to all running pods
 - Observe that the secret is updated instantly within the running pod

+## Research Steps (CLI and K8S Python Client)
+- Make sure k8s cluster is up and running.
+For this research I've used local Docker for desktop single node cluster
+- Build docker image with `docker build --tag k8s-python .`
+- Create secrets with `kubectl apply -f secret.yaml`
+- Create pod with `kubectl apply -f pod.yaml`
+    - Pod runs a simple docker container with python app which writes log of secrets value from mapped volume every 5s
+- In another terminal window follow logs for created pod with `kubectl logs k8s-python-pod --follow`
+- Update secret value running the secrets_update.py script
+    - Update the secret var to change the secret value
+    - This will also add secret_updated_at annotation with current datetime to the running pod
+- Observe that the secret is updated instantly within the running pod

 <span style="color:yellow">